 To get the most out of the peer review process, you'll want to keep some best practice tips and techniques in mind from the start.
 This will help you write a review around two to three pages (four maximum) in length.

 5) Take notes about the major, moderate and minor revisions that need to be made.
 You need to make sure you can put the paper down and come back to it with fresh eyes later on.
 Note-taking is essential for this.

 9) Is it new research?
 Check previous publications of the authors and of other authors in the field to be sure that the results were not published before.

 12) Give your recommendation to the editor.

 We hope these 12 steps help get you on your way for your first peer review, or improving the structure of your current reviews.
-And remember, if you’d like to master the skills involved in peer review and get access to our Review Template, sign up for our Publons Academy.
+And remember, if you’d like to master the skills involved in peer review and get access to our Peer Review Template, sign up for our Publons Academy.

 Sign up today